mauritsmaks/maurits-portfolio/content/work/smart.md

-**Smart Textile [2015]:** Use of electronics in textiles creates many possibilities for new applications, not only on the field of clothing but also house decoration.
-In clothing it is now possible to integrate bio monitoring, for healthcare, sports, fire fighters and many more professions.
+**Smart Textile [2015]:** Use of electronics in textiles creates many possibilities for new applications, not only in the field of clothing but also in house decoration.
+It is now possible to integrate bio monitoring into clothing, for healthcare, sports, fire fighters and many more applications.
 Also fashion can use electronics to produce unique items for personal use.

 ![Working Smart Textile in hand.](img/work/smart/Smart_in_hand_color.jpg)
 ##### Electronics on textile, with wiring, led’s, batteries and microcontroller.